thingsboard/thingsboard.github.io/_includes/docs/user-guide/tbel.md

 ```
 {: .copy-code}

-To simplify migration from the JS, we have added the `JSON` class with static methods: `JSON.stringify` and `JSON.parse` that work similarly to JS.
+To simplify migration from JavaScript, we introduced a JSON class with static methods JSON.stringify and JSON.parse, which function similarly to their JavaScript counterparts.

 For example: